-All of the application infrastructure for Remix is managed by Amazon Web Services (AWS) and Heroku, a subsidiary of Salesforce.
-All data is stored in certified data centers managed by Amazon, which implement industry-leading physical, technical, and operational security measures.
+All of the application infrastructure for Remix is currently managed by Amazon Web Services (AWS) and Heroku, a subsidiary of Salesforce.
+All data is stored in data centers managed by Amazon.
 These data centers have received ISO 27001 and SOC certifications, Federal Information Security Management Act (FISMA) Moderate Authorization, and accreditation from the U.S. General Services Administration.

 More on Heroku’s security policy

-Our APIs and web front-ends are all configured to use the latest TLS version with a valid, signed, domain-specific certificate and a strong set of cryptographic protocols.
+Our APIs and web front-ends are all configured to use the latest TLS version, check for a valid, signed, domain-specific certificate and use a strong set of cryptographic protocols.
 Our encrypted-by-default philosophy also means that we don't support fall-back to unencrypted communications (e.g. https -> http).

 We classify data according to type and sensitivity and use that classification to define which systems are authorized to access and store different types of data.
-The data sensitivity is used in the risk assessment process to determine the appropriate level of security controls.
-Backup and retention of data is defined as part of this process.
+The data sensitivity classification is used in the risk assessment process to determine the appropriate level of security controls..

-Direct access to databases and backups is limited to Remix developers.
+Remix has a policy to limit direct access to databases and backups to Remix engineers.
 Access to sensitive data is limited strictly to people who need it to do their jobs.
 We review access periodically and offboard people who no longer need access.
 Each developer has unique credentials and 2 factor authentication is enforced.

 Remix uses AWS and Heroku to store customer data and documents.
 These databases have network-level isolation via Virtual Private Clouds (VPCs) and access is controlled via Access Control Lists (ACLs).
-Traffic which is not explicitly allowed to or from a database is automatically denied.
+Our policy is to automatically deny any traffic which is not explicitly allowed to or from a database.
 In addition to network isolation, all data is encrypted at rest and in transit.

 More on Amazon VPCs